3keston/RetroGrad/README.md

 # RetroGrad
 Minimalist pedagogical automatic differentiation in Scala.

 In reverse mode, `Dual` nodes are assembled into a graph with gradients accessed via the `grad` method.
-Forward mode is supported by directly composing primitive operatures, e.g. `multiply(Dual(1.5 , 1.0) , Dual(0.5 , 0.0))` will compute the gradient wrt the first param.
+Forward mode is supported by directly composing primitive operations, e.g. `multiply(Dual(1.5 , 1.0) , Dual(0.5 , 0.0))` will compute the gradient wrt the first param.

 Example use: